An industry super fund for all Australians

 The minimum percentage you must take increases as you get older as shown in the following table.

-There are two main ways you can use an account based pension to transition to retirement:
+There are three main ways you can use an account based pension to transition to retirement:

 This information does not take your financial circumstances into account.
 As these strategies are not suitable for everyone, we recommend that you seek advice from a reputable financial planner before making any decision.